ermites-io/oidc/README.md

 Later the package will lean towards interroperability with x/oauth2 calls, by using/exporting to the x/oauth2 package type Token.

-Hopefully this might help others trying implement safe delegating login in their app/infrastructure/etc..
+Hopefully this might help others trying implement secure delegated login in their app/infrastructure/etc..

 **WORK IN PROGRESS** but close to 0.1.0.